-When you need to make special changes from your Standard Dimension Style, you can select the Properties tool on the Standard toolbar.
+When you need to make special changes form your Standard Dimension Style, you can select the Properties tool on the Standard toolbar.
 Many times you will leave the center mark option on the Lines and Arrows tab (Figure 6.2)

 After selecting the Properties tool, pick the R0.313 dimension as shown in Figure 6.22 and the Properties window will appear.
-Expand the Lines and Arrow category and click in the Center Mark.
-In the list box, change from Mark to None to remove the center mark in the associative dimension.
+Make sure the Alphabetic tab is selected, and expand the Lines and Arrow category by picking the plus sign (+) and click in the Center Mark.
+In the list box, change form Mark to None to remove the center mark in the associative dimension.

 For the second modification, select the 1.125 aligned-dimension as shown in Figure 6.23 and the Properties window will change for that measurement.
 To remove the two small dimension extension lines that are at the points of the dimension arrows, double click on the On for Ext 1 and the text will change to OFF.
 Repeat the same process for the Ext 2 to change the text to OFF.
-Click on the Close button (X).
+Click on the Close button (X) which is in the upper right corner of the Properties window to close the window.